-• Determines smoothness of touch interaction
+• Determines the smoothness of touch interaction

-• Influences gesture precision
+• Influences gesture precision and control

-• Affects user comfort during prolonged use
+• Affects user comfort during prolonged usage

-• Impacts overall screen responsiveness
+• Impacts overall responsiveness and usability

 The Science Behind Smartphone Glass Surface Friction